 The Best Defenses Against A DUI Charge

 A Colorado DUI charge is a most dreaded offense amongst drivers.
-No matter how you obtained the DUI, whether by drugs, alcohol, prescription meds, or a combination, the consequences can be severe.
+No matter how you obtained the DUI, whether, by drugs, alcohol, prescription meds, or a combination, the consequences can be severe.
 Most don’t set out to drink and drive but after a long night of fun, it can be far too easy to “think” yourself capable of driving home only to end up with a DUI.
-If you are the unfortunate recipient of a Colorado DUI, it will be crucial to allow a competent attorney to assist you with the best defenses to help lessen your charges or even have your charged dismissed altogether.
+If you are the unfortunate recipient of a Colorado DUI, it will be crucial to allow a competent attorney to assist you with the best defenses to help lessen your charges or even have your charge dismissed altogether.